renewablefunding/codechallenge/README.md

 If you have any questions about this submission process, feel free to email us.

+#### Why can't I just fork, and submit a pull request?

+Unfortunately, Github no longer allows you to fork a public repo and make it private, so your submission would be visible to the entire world.
+We'd love to keep this fair and not give the last responders a possible unfair advantage (since they'd be able to see all prior submissions); hence the patch method.

 ## Project Description

 Imagine that Renewable Funding has just acquired a new company, Dr. Deal-a-Day's "Deal a Day" (dot com).
 Unfortunately, the company has never stored their data in a database, and instead uses a plain text file.
 We need to create a way for the new subsidiary to import their data into a database.
 Your task is to create a web interface that accepts file uploads, normalizes the data, and then stores it in a relational database.